moderndatacompany/dataos.info/docs/quick_guides/building_data_product/index.md

 # Building Data Products

 !!! info "Information"
     This quick guide provides an overview of designing and building a data product, from defining use cases to creating a functional product.
 It helps users understand how to identify business needs, set up data ingestion, transformation, quality checks.
-Additionally, it explains how to create a data product specification file for a data product that delivers valuable business insights through enriched datasets, Metrics, APIs, and logical data model.
+Additionally, it explains how to create a manifest file for a data product that delivers valuable business insights through enriched datasets, Metrics, APIs, and logical data model.

 <center>
 <div style="text-align: center;">